Updated July 10, 2023

 - The mutual consent of both parties helps both parties achieve some common goal.

 Both parties agree upon it when they have a common goal to achieve.
-After that, this is investigated and ratified after all the steps; the highest authority signs this.
+After all the steps, this is investigated and ratified; the highest authority signs this.
 This, therefore, reduces the risk of disagreement between the parties.
 But considering the process of approving this, it may take longer to enter into any contracts.
 However, the authenticity of the documentation is the biggest key while entering into the Memorandum of Understanding.
 Mostly this is done in the case of international projects between two nations.

 This is a guide to the Memorandum of Understanding.
-Here we also discuss the definition, purpose, working, example, and importance, along with advantages and disadvantages.
+Here we also discuss the definition, purpose, working, example, importance, advantages, and disadvantages.
 You may also have a look at the following articles to learn more –